Windows to What Comes Next

 It was the night of a full moon when I arrived at Davis Mountains State Park, the kind of evening you hope will unfold into a masterpiece—especially with a camera in hand.
 But nature had other plans.
 Thunderstorms had rolled in ahead of me, a rare and welcome sight in a region scorched by prolonged drought.
 The desert had been bone dry for months, yet now, water was falling from the sky again.
 Life was waking up.

 It was the kind of night you hope to share with someone.
-But some journeys begin quietly, with only a sense that you were meant to be there.
+But instead of conversation, there was stillness—and a quiet sense that I was right where I needed to be.

 A Lodge Built to Endure